koskei-kipkoech/koskei-kipkoech/README.md

-# Hi, I'm [Your Name] 👋
+# Hi, I'm Patrick Kipkoech 👋

 ## About Me:
-👨‍💻 I am a passionate and results-driven Software Engineer with a Bachelor’s degree in Computer Science and hands-on training in software development from Moringa School.
-I specialize in building scalable web applications and optimizing business processes through full-stack development (React, Flask), database management (SQLAlchemy, MongoDB), and automation (web scraping, Docker).
+🚀 Software Developer | Full-Stack Engineer | Tech Enthusiast
+👨‍💻 💡 Passionate about building scalable applications, exploring new technologies, and solving real-world problems through code.
+I specialize in React, Flask, SQLAlchemy, and Docker, with experience in web scraping, API development, and automation.

 ---

 ## 🌐 Socials: